 Our study sample includes 199 female baboons and 11914 observations in total.
-Survival was assessed for each female baboon starting at age 4 years, but GC hormone concentrations were measured only for females that had reached menarche (average age at menarche = 4.73 ± 0.56 years).
-For each subject, we had information on the experience of six sources of early adversity (i.e., exposure) (Tung et al. 2016; Rosenbaum et al.
+Survival was assessed for each female baboon starting at age 4 years, but GC hormone concentrations were measured only for females that had reached menarche (average age at menarche = $4.73 \pm 0.56$ years).
+For each subject, we had information on the experience of six sources of early adversity (i.e., exposure) (Tung et al. 2016; Rosenbaum et al. 2020): drought, maternal death, close-in-age younger sibling, high group density, low maternal rank, and maternal social isolation.
+While only a small proportion of baboons experienced any given source of early adversity, most baboons experienced at least one source of early adversity.
+In our analysis we also create a binary exposure variable that indicates whether a baboon experienced any source of adversity.